Extension Installation

 99A4EF8D-F2FD-40C8-8FB8C2E67A4EEEB6;name=MSSQL;label=MS SQL Server;version=12.2.0.jre8,

-Gradle-Style Coordinates (Lucee 7.0.1+)
+Gradle-style coordinates (Lucee 7.0.1+)

 org.lucee:lucene-search-extension:3.0.0.163,

-You can combine different formats in a single configuration:
+You can combine formats freely:

 99A4EF8D-F2FD-40C8-8FB8C2E67A4EEEB6;version=12.2.0.jre8,